 Here are some top tips that could help you save tax either through your company or personally through your self-assessment

-What is a payment on account?
-If your personal tax bill for the year ended 5th April 2018 exceeded £1,000, you will likely be required to make a payment on account of the year ended […]
+f your personal tax bill for the year ended 5th April 2018 exceeded £1,000, you will likely be required to make a payment on account of the year ended 5th April 2019.

 In today’s modern digital age, it is increasingly hard to avoid the many methods HMRC uses for catching tax cheats and those looking to bend the rules.
 HMRC has come a long way in recent […]